jihunhwang/jihunhwang.github.io/_posts/2024-02-01-New_Year_CTF_2024_writeup.md

 <font size="4">

-<p>I honestly have no idea what it is supposed to be about, because I managed to solve it without using that picture.</p>
+<p>I honestly have no idea what it is supposed to be about because I managed to solve it without using that picture.</p>

 {% highlight python %}
 ## sol.py